CapaCity-Team/EVStationSimulator/docs/user.md

 ## Configuration Files

 1. **Adjusting Overall Simulation Settings:**
-   - Modify parameters in `simulation.json` for global simulation configurations.
+   - Modify parameters in [simulation.json](../config/simulation.json) for global simulation configurations.

 2. **Customizing Individual Vehicle Characteristics:**
-   - Adjust parameters in `vehicle.json` for each vehicle's specific characteristics.
+   - Adjust parameters in [vehicle.json](../config/vehicle.json) for each vehicle's specific characteristics.

 ## Adding a New Vehicle

 1. Create a new vehicle class:
    - In the `vehicle.py` file, create a new vehicle class by copying an existing one and changing the name.
+Refer to the [vehicle](#vehiclepy) section for details.

 2. Update `vehicle.json`:
    - Add a new key to the `vehicle.json` dictionary with the name of the new vehicle and its parameters.